evhub/coconut/DOCS.md

--v, --version           print Coconut and Python version information -t, --target            specify target Python version (defaults to universal) -s, --strict            enforce code cleanliness standards -l, --linenumbers     add line number comments for ease of debugging -p, --package           compile source as part of a package (defaults to only if source is a directory) -a, --standalone        compile source as standalone files (defaults to only if source is a single file) -f, --force             force overwriting of compiled Python (otherwise only overwrites when the source changes) -d, --display           print compiled Python
+-v, --version           print Coconut and Python version information -t, --target            specify target Python version (defaults to universal) -s, --strict            enforce code cleanliness standards -l, --linenumbers       add line number comments for ease of debugging -p, --package           compile source as part of a package (defaults to only if source is a directory) -a, --standalone        compile source as standalone files (defaults to only if source is a single file) -f, --force             force overwriting of compiled Python (otherwise only overwrites when source code or compilation parameters change)
--r, --run               run compiled Python
+-d, --display           print compiled Python
--n, --nowrite           disable writing compiled Python -m, --minify            compress compiled Python
+-r, --run               run compiled Python (often used with --nowrite) -n, --nowrite           disable writing compiled Python -m, --minify            compress compiled Python
--i, --interact          force the interpreter to start (otherwise starts if no other command is given) -q, --quiet             suppress all informational output (combine with --display to write runnable code to stdout) -c, --code              run a line of Coconut passed in as a string (can also be passed into stdin) --jupyter, --ipython    run Jupyter/IPython with Coconut as the kernel (remaining args passed to Jupyter) --autopep8              use autopep8 to format compiled code (remaining args passed to autopep8) --recursionlimit        set maximum recursion depth (default is version-dependent) --tutorial              open the Coconut tutorial in the default web browser --documentation         open the Coconut documentation in the default web browser --color                 show all Coconut messages in the given color --verbose               print verbose debug output
+-i, --interact          force the interpreter to start (otherwise starts if no other command is given) -q, --quiet             suppress all informational output (combine with --display to write runnable code to stdout) -c code, --code code    run a line of Coconut passed in as a string (can also be passed into stdin) --jupyter, --ipython    run Jupyter/IPython with Coconut as the kernel (remaining args passed to Jupyter) --autopep8 ...          use autopep8 to format compiled code (remaining args passed to autopep8) --recursionlimit        set maximum recursion depth (default is system dependent) --tutorial              open the Coconut tutorial in the default web browser --documentation         open the Coconut documentation in the default web browser --color color           show all Coconut messages in the given color --verbose               print verbose debug output
 ```